Do you have severe abdominal pain? You could have gallstones. Learn more about the signs and symptoms.

 - Tenderness in the abdomen, especially on the upper right side

 “While pain can be a symptom of gallstones, it’s important to know that they often manifest as more of a vague discomfort rather than pain,” says Hector C. Ramos, MD, a hepatobiliary and pancreatic surgeon at Keck Medicine of USC.
 “They’re most often found when a primary care doctor does an ultrasound, because a patient comes in with what they believe to be indigestion or abdominal distress.”

 Gallstones have become increasingly common, and all age groups can be affected.

 Factors that contribute to gallstones include:

 - An increase in estrogen, from pregnancy or hormone therapy

 - A diet high in fat and refined carbohydrates, and a decrease in fiber

 A family history of gallstones, as well as multiple pregnancies, can increase risk.
-Likewise, there is a higher percentage in older people; about 25% of women age 60 or older will develop them.
+Likewise, there is a higher percentage in older people; up to 20% of American women by the age of 60 will develop them.